DNS and Gateway

 Why and how long do you store the metadata?

 Lumu stores your processed network metadata traffic for Playback™ capabilities, meaning we can compare and match every new indicator of compromise against stored metadata for every customer we are protecting.
-For Lumu Free accounts 45 days’ metadata ...
+For Lumu Free accounts 45 days’ Incident ...

 Does the use of Lumu DNS or the Virtual Appliance affect the latency of our systems?